chickendrop89/sourceforge-folder-downloader/README.md

 # sourceforge-downloader

-A folder/file SourceForge downloader for the linux shell
+A recursive sourceforge folder downloader for the linux shell

 ## Usage:
 ```shell